zanderlewis/zanderlewis/README.md

 # Hello

-- 15 year old Full Stack Developer in training.
+- 15 year old Full Stack and Software Developer in training.

 - Python dev and PHP dev in training.